 What Is an Unallocated Partition?

 Partitions are segments of a hard drive that have been logically separated to organize the data stored on it.
 A single drive can have multiple partitions.
-When you look at your drive and see unallocated space, this references space on the hard drive that hasn’t yet been allocated to a partition.
+When you look at your drive and see unallocated space in Disk Management, this references space on the hard drive that hasn’t yet been allocated to a partition.

 Reasons Behind Unallocated Partitions

 A brand new hard drive will come without any partitions.
-When you install it, you will need to create at least one partition as part of the operating system installation process.
+When you install the drive into your system, you will need to create at least one partition before it can be used to store data.
 Any space that isn’t dedicated to a partition will remain as unallocated space.

-However, unallocated space can appear as a result of something else.
+However, a disk partition of unallocated space can appear as a result of something else.
 Here are a few common reasons why there may be unallocated space on your hard drive:

-• 🔌 Unexpected power failure – If your computer lost power during a write process to the drive, it could cause some data to become corrupted and the partition deleted.
+Unexpected power failure If your computer loses power during a write process to the drive, it could cause some data to become corrupted and the partition deleted.
+This also includes the action of unsafely removing an external drive, as demonstrated in this thread where a 1 TB hard drive became unallocated when unplugged.

 How to Recover Data from an Unallocated Space